ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

        but an expression was expected of type string IterPrint.t
 ```

-The key thing to realise is that, outside the functor, client code is not privy to the fact that `type 'a t` is being set equal to `Dep.t`.
-In `funkt.ml`, `IterPrint.t` simply appears as an abstract type exposed by the result of `Make`.
-This is precisely why the `with type` constraint is needed to propagate the knowledge that `IterPrint.t` is the same as the instantiation of `Dep.t` (`List.t` in this case).
+Outside the functor, it is not known that `type 'a t` is set to `Dep.t`.
+In `funkt.ml`, `IterPrint.t` appears as an abstract type exposed by the result of `Make`.
+This is why the `with type` constraint is needed.
+It propagates the knowledge that `IterPrint.t` is the same type as `Dep.t` (`List.t` in this case).

-Another property of the `with type` constraint is that the type it exposes won't be shadowed by definitions within the functor body.
-In fact, the `Make` functor could be redefined as follows without preventing the successful compilation of module `Funkt`:
+The type constrained using `with type` isn't shadowed by definitions within the functor body.
+In the example, the `Make` functor can be redefined as follows:

 ```ocaml
 module Make(Dep: Iterable) : S with type 'a t := 'a Dep.t = struct